 Published online: February 14, 2018

-To investigate the utility of hepatitis B surface antigen (HBsAg) kinetics in chronic hepatitis B patients during long-term entecavir treatment.
+We aimed to investigate the utility and kinetics of serum HBsAg in chronic hepatitis B patients during long-term entecavir treatment.

 We conducted this retrospective study to analyze the relationships between HBsAg levels and treatment responses in treatment-naïve chronic hepatitis B patients receiving at least two years of consecutive entecavir treatment.
 Patients were followed up at three to six month intervals with liver biochemistry, hepatitis B virus DNA, and abdominal sonography.
 Serum HBsAg levels were determined at baseline, one year and five year time points.
 The cumulative incidence of treatment responses were obtained using the Kaplan-Meier analysis.
 Multivariate analysis was performed using Cox proportional hazards regression.
 A linear mixed model with a random intercept was used for analysis of longitudinal changes of HBsAg levels.